zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ![fukt_up_resize.png](/user-pictures/moga/fukt_up_resize.png =x220)

 As seen in the image above, the right side image after being resized to 112x96 has very visible artifacting, especially around the black border which is very cleanly pixelated before being stretched.
-Cropping to add or remove 1-2 pixels from any suitable side of the image to create the proper TEX dimensions will likely have no or extremely minor adjustments in game and will completely avoid the risk of ruining the image with resampling blurring the edges.
+Cropping to add or remove 1-2 pixels from any suitable side of the image to create the proper TEX dimensions will likely have no or extremely minor adjustments in game and will completely avoid the risk of resample blur ruining the image.

 > Remember, if the input file for `texconv` is not in your current directory, i.e., an input file like `"path\path\file.dds"`, you need to provide an output path, `-o "path\path"` before.
 {.is-info}